The TCL Chinese Theater is a vintage movie palace in Hollywood, open for IMAX movies and tours.

 8. Visit the TCL Chinese Theater forecourt, to see the striking 90-foot high pagoda and copper turret.

 9. Take a photo beside the 15th century heaven dogs standing guard at the two giant red columns, at the entrance.
 Many original items were imported from China including these dogs.

 10. Learn the fascinating history of the TCL Chinese Theater.
 This stunning movie theater opened on May 18, 1927 during an era of lavish movie palaces.
 It was constructed by a group of investors led by Sid Grauman, who had previously opened the Million Dollar Theater in downtown LA in 1918, and the Egyptian Theater in Hollywood in 1922.
 Both theaters are still standing!

 The opening night at Graumans Chinese Theater in 1927 was one of the hottest tickets in town, and featured Cecil B. DeMille's movie The King of Kings.
 In future years it then became a popular location for big movie premieres like The Wizard of Oz (1939), Breakfast at Tiffanys (1961) and Star Wars (1977).

 Graumans Theater has undergone two name changes.
 The first name change was in 1973 when it was purchased by Ted Mann and named Mann's Chinese Theater, but after Mann declared bankruptcy in 2001 it reverted back to Graumans Theater.

 In 2013 a Chinese electronics company purchased the naming rights for the theater, and it's now known as TCL Chinese Theater.
 They also converted it to a state of the art IMAX Theater, and it's now the biggest IMAX theater in the world.

 Things to do near the TCL Chinese Theater

 - Stroll along the 1.3 mile Hollywood Walk of Fame.

 - Tour other vintage theaters along Hollywood Boulevard, like the El Capitan Theater tour or Egyptian Theater tour.

-- Eat or shop at the Hollywood Highland Center, also home to the Dolby Theater.
+- Eat or shop at Ovation Hollywood (open air mall), also home to the Dolby Theater.

 - Book a Dolby Theater tour to see where the annual Academy Awards are held.